About the Department of Engineering Mathematics

 Recent successes include a £1.6M EPSRC grant, a Royal Society Wolfson award, and IEEE fellowship, and the Bristol/Bath EngD in Systems Engineering.
 The Doctoral Training Centre in Complexity Science has just been awarded a £3.5M extension providing 10 fully-funded PhD studentships each year for the next three years.
 Thanks to our home in the Faculty of Engineering we have strong links with all the engineering departments, but we also collaborate more widely across the university, particularly with the Faculties of Science, and Medical and Veterinary Sciences.
 The department also has strong external and industrial links, including recent joint projects with BT, GCHQ, Airbus amongst many others.

 Our history goes all the way back to the creation of the Faculty of Engineering, in 1908.
 The department is descended from the original Department of Theoretical Mechanics, which changed its name to the Department of Engineering Mathematics in 1973.
-The first Engineering Mathematics degrees were awarded in 1980, and we became part of the Merchant Venturers School of Engineering (which also includes the departments of Computer Science and Electrical Engineering) in 2010.
+The first Engineering Mathematics degrees were awarded in 1980, and we became part of the School of Computer Science, Electrical and Electronic Engineering, and Engineering Maths (which also includes the departments of Computer Science and Electrical Engineering) in 2010.